faisalmemon/solve-it-now/docs/methodology.md

 # Problem-Solving Methodology

-Solve It Now! implements a systematic approach to problem-solving based on proven troubleshooting frameworks used in professional settings.
+Solve It Now! implements a systematic approach to problem-solving based on proven troubleshooting frameworks used in professional settings worldwide.
 This methodology helps you move from problem symptoms to root causes through structured analysis.
+The framework provides significant value on its own, with optional AI enhancement available to provide additional perspectives.

 ## The Framework